Nimanoro/Soccer-Club-Manager/README.md

 ## Technical Challenges

-During the development of the Sports Management System, we encountered several technical challenges that required careful consideration and problem-solving:
+During the development of the Soccer Club Manager game, I encountered several technical challenges that required careful consideration and problem-solving:

 1. **Data Serialization:** Implementing data serialization using JSON proved to be a complex task.
 Ensuring that all core classes could be properly serialized and deserialized while maintaining data integrity required meticulous design.